Hey, Hey, It's the Monkees: Plot

 While Davy tries to get the band to rehearse for a very important gig, Micky seeks to find a gimmick to give them an identity, and Mike debates the necessity for anything other than just hanging out together.
 Various potential story lines present themselves, but each time the Monkees are quick to point out that they have already used that plot line in a previous episode and do not want to do it again.

 Several musical sequences and comedy sketches are included.

 Development

 The project began when ABC approached Monkees manager Ward Sylvester in November, 1996 about producing a Monkees retrospective.
 Sylvester countered with the idea of doing a special in the format of an episode from the original series.
 Post production delays caused the final print to be delivered too late for advanced screening, but the marketing push included ads run during some of ABC's most popular shows at the time.

+Reception

+The show ranked at 73 for its week, with 10 million viewers.